Hillaal/Practicing-C-/Question-30/README.md

-###  Write a C Function that display Prime Numbers between Intervals (two numbers) by Making Function.
+### Write a C Function that swaps the value of two integer numbers.